 The Countries Who've Handled Coronavirus the Best – and Worst

-The novel coronavirus has crept its way across the globe over the past seven months, resulting in over 17.4 million cases and over 600,000 deaths.
+The novel coronavirus has crept its way through almost every country across the globe since the start of 2020, resulting in more than 358.55 million cases and over 5.62 million deaths.

 Some countries have dealt with these chaotic months better than others.
 Lockdowns were imposed at different times, various strategies were considered, and restrictions varied in severity from government to government.

 But which countries have dealt with this pandemic the best?
-And is there a reason why certain countries haven’t had such a high number of cases?
+Is there a reason why certain countries haven’t had such a high number of cases?
 And how well are governments reopening their economies?
 Let’s find out.

 A woman strolls down empty streets in New York during lockdown